10 Unexpected Ways You Never Thought to Use Your Vacuum Cleaner

 Clear your washing machine’s lint filter

 Use your vacuum’s brush attachment to clean your washing machine’s lint screen.
 Finish the task by attaching the vacuum’s crevice tool to pull any remaining lint from the machine’s lint cavity.
-Here’s how you might be doing laundry all wrong.
+Follow this helpful guide to make sure you know how to do laundry the right way.

 Deodorize a smelly cushion